-Healthcare data breaches are increasing exponentially year after year.
+Healthcare data breaches are increasing exponentially year after year, and it doesn’t seem like they’re going to slow down any time soon.
 In order for IT healthcare professionals to take steps to safeguard their systems, it’s critical for them to understand why healthcare data holds so much value for hackers.

-The same Trustwave reports indicates that businesses and healthcare organizations made up the bulk of hacking targets in 2016, accounting for 45% and 34% of breaches respectively, with healthcare breaches specifically jumping 151% in the last 10 years.
-There looks to be no sign of attacks slowing.
 According to a Protenus report, the healthcare industry was on pace for a breach a day in 2017.
-Most of which can be attributable to hackers, or access through third party vendors.
-Most research suggests the attack vectors are most likely to be ransomware, or malicious SQL injection attacks that can occur when malicious emails, websites, or software is installed or accessed within a network, often by a an unwitting user.
+And honestly, it feels like that still three years later.
+A good chunk of these breaches can be attributable to hackers getting their access through third-party vendors.
+And what’s crazy, is that the Ponemon Insititute found that if a third party causes a data breach, the cost of the attack increases by more than $370,000.
+Most research suggests the attack vectors are most likely to be ransomware (a new favorite tactic is to ransom the data and then sell it right back to the healthcare data owner), or malicious SQL injection attacks that can occur when malicious emails, websites, or software is installed or accessed within a network, often by an unwitting user.

 Seeing this should be a wake-up call, and believe me, it’s easy to see frightening information like this and want to duck and cover.
-But we all know that duck and cover practices are ineffective and wouln’t save anyone, it only makes an actual issue less frightening.
-Instead we’re going to impart some real actionable advice in this post.
+But we all know that duck and cover practices are ineffective and wouldn’t save anyone, it only makes an actual issue less frightening.
+Instead, we’re going to impart some real actionable advice in this post.

 The vulnerabilities the industry faces were exposed in a particularly malicious ransomware attack against Hancock Health not even halfway through January 2018.
 According to Healthcare IT News, the first reported attack of 2018 was sophisticated, calculating, and motivated by financial gain.
 The attack forced the hospital’s IT staff to shut down their systems while their patient’s personally identifiable information was held hostage.
 It’d be nice to imagine a Nakatomi situation, where a heroic everyman could have saved the DAY and the data.
 However, in this situation, an after-the-fact solution just wasn’t possible.

-The most recent breach of Hancock Health was traced to the hacker using a vendor’s remote access portal and credentials.
+The Hancock Health breach was traced to the hacker using a vendor’s remote access portal and credentials.
 And as many industry professionals agree a network is only as strong as its weakest credentials, so when access was opened up to third parties it added a layer of risk that should have been entirely avoidable.
 The hospital was later compelled by the attacker to pay $55,000 using the cryptocurrency bitcoin in order to release the data.
 The only preventative measures to prevent similar attacks against your institution are practical defensive solutions.
-There’s no John McClane type that can thwart the invaders from within.
 The IT healthcare professional needs to be prepared and know who is accessing their company resources from third-party vendors up.

 Because of the number of interconnected devices in healthcare, opportunistic attacks are becoming more and more commonplace because there is a need for an organization to share information across devices and with third-party vendors.
 A network’s integrity is weakened by these vendors, who may have access to a site’s data through a VPN or multiple shared credentials.
-Email is another vector for attack via third-party access.
-Attackers are aware that email is often a weak spot and will use this to take advantage and will use phishing attempts to gain entry to a third party vendor’s vetted, yet still un-secure, network access.
+Email is another vector for hackers to use via a third-party’s access.
+Attackers are aware that email is often a weak spot and will use this to take advantage and will use phishing attempts to gain entry to a third-party vendor’s vetted, yet still un-secure, network access.

 First of all, no we’re not descending into Mad Max times.
 It’s not yet a lawless wasteland.
 While there is an undeniable proliferation of attacks and an increase in data breaches, a number that only seems to be rising, it is certainly possible for IT professionals to defend against any rampaging apocalyptic marauders.